Octree-GS: Towards Consistent Real-time Rendering with LOD-Structured 3D Gaussians: Experiments

+\paragraph{Multi-Scale Results} To evaluate the ability of \modelname to handle multi-scale scene details, we conduct an experiment using the BungeeNeRF~\cite{xiangli2022bungeenerf} dataset across four different scales (\ie, from ground-level to satellite-level camera altitudes).
+Our results show that \modelname accurately captures scene details and models the entire scene more efficiently with fewer Gaussian primitives, as demonstrated in Tab.~\ref{tab:bungeenerf} and Fig.~\ref{fig:multiscale}.

-\paragraph{Multi-Resolution Results.} As mentioned in Sec.~\ref{sec:method}, when dealing with training views that vary in camera resolution or intrinsics, such as datasets presented in~\cite{barron2022mip} with a four-fold downsampling operation, we multiply the observation distance with scaling factor accordingly to handle this multi-resolution dataset.
-As shown in Fig.~\ref{fig:multiresolution} and Tab. \ref{tab:multi-reso}, \modelname adaptively handle the changed footprint size and effectively address the aliasing issues inherent to 3D-GS and Scaffold-GS.
-We train all models on images with downsampling scales of 1, 2, 4, 8.
+\paragraph{Multi-Resolution Results} As mentioned in Sec.~\ref{sec:method}, when dealing with training views that vary in camera resolution or intrinsics, such as datasets presented in~\cite{barron2022mip} with a four-fold downsampling operation, we multiply the observation distance with factor scale factor accordingly to handle this multi-resolution dataset.
+As shown in Fig.~\ref{fig:multiresolution} and Tab. \ref{tab:multi-reso}, we train all models on images with downsampling scales of 1, 2, 4, 8, and \modelname adaptively handle the changed footprint size and effectively address the aliasing issues inherent to 3D-GS~\cite{kerbl20233d} and Scaffold-GS~\cite{lu2023scaffold}.
+As resolution changes, 3D-GS and Scaffold-GS introduce noticeable erosion artifacts, but our approach avoids such issues, achieving results competitive with Mip-Splatting~\cite{yu2023mip} and even closer to the ground truth.
 Additionally, we provide multi-resolution results for the Tanks\&Temples dataset~\cite{knapitsch2017tanks} and the Deep Blending dataset~\cite{hedman2018deep} in the supplementary materials.

+\paragraph{Random Initialization Results} To illustrate the independence of our framework from SfM points, we evaluate it using randomly initialized points, with 0.31/0.27 (LPIPS$\downarrow$), 25.93/26.41 (PSNR$\uparrow$), 0.76/0.77 (SSIM$\uparrow$) on Mip-NeRF360~\cite{barron2022mip} dataset comparing Scaffold-GS with Our-Scaffold-GS.
+The improvement primarily depends on the efficient densification strategy.

+\paragraph{Appearance Embedding Results} We demonstrate that our specialized design can handle input images with different exposure compensations and provide detailed control over lighting and appearance.
+As shown in Fig.~\ref{fig:ape}, we reconstruct two scenes: one is from the widely-used Phototourism~\cite{snavely2006photo} dataset and the other is a self-captured scene of a ginkgo tree.
+We present five images rendered from a fixed camera view, where we interpolate the appearance codes linearly to produce a fancy style transfer effect.